1988

 This long work will be carried out by the historic Chief of Works Carlo Bordone and his team, and on the part of Scania it will be directed by manager Staffan Sjostrom.

-011990 One of the many versions of the Master Models of the Scania R series after two years of work.
-With the white coat, posing for the official photo requested by Scania, Stefano Ardagna.021990 One of the many versions of the Master Models of the Scania R series after two years of work.
+011990 One of the many versions of the Master Models of the Scania Series 4 after two years of work.
+With the white coat, posing for the official photo requested by Scania, Stefano Ardagna.021990 One of the many versions of the Master Models of the Scania Series 4 after two years of work.
 With the white coat, posing for the official photo requested by Scania, Stefano Ardagna.

 AUTUMN 1988